Two testnets, complementary coverage

 The M2 contracts have not undergone a professional security audit.
 A professional audit with 1-2

-independent firms is planned for M3.
-The test suite includes 550 Foundry tests with 95%+ line
+Sepolia and Arbitrum Sepolia — bytecode is identical.
+The test suite includes 550 Foundry tests

 MockUSDC collateral